Employee and Labor Relations - Human Resources at Ohio State

 Below are some of the core services provided by Employee and Labor Relations.
 Click the title of the service to read more about how an Employee or Labor Relations Consultant can assist you or your team.

-Employee and Labor Relations Consultants assist in resolving problems and conflicts before they escalate to a disruption.
+Employee and Labor Relations Consultants assist in resolving problems and conflicts in the workplace before they escalate to a disruption.
 Employee and Labor Relations Consultants are available to provide problem-solving strategies to managers, human resource professionals, or employees involved in conflict.
 They can also assist in facilitating informal mediation.
 Conflict in the workplace can arise in a wide variety of ways.
 It can range from workplace misunderstandings, very mild interpersonal problems, to serious conflicts.

 Human Resources also offers formal mediation services.
 Mediation is a voluntary and confidential process in which a neutral third party helps disputing parties work through and resolve problems.
 It is not available for resolving disputes related to promotion and tenure, discrimination, sexual misconduct, serious misconduct/criminal activity, discharge or issues governed by federal or state law.
 For more information on mediation services, please call (614) 688-5396.

 Employee and Labor Relations Consultants serve as objective hearing officers in matters involving corrective action, employee grievances and resolutions of dispute, when applicable.
 Corrective action is the process used to identify and correct undesirable behavior of employees.
 The objective of corrective action is to eliminate undesirable behavior and provide employee a fair and just process.
 Visit HR Policies and Forms for university policies related to corrective action.